 Teacher monitoring really is invaluable—being able to actually assess your students and really get the chance to sit down and listen to one student read.
 The ability to do that—and just the teachable moments and instruction when you’re walking around and you can see a child is having a problem with something—to be able to stop and work with that one student—typically in that situation, you lose the rest of your class, but here all the students are engaged, so they may not even notice that that one student is actually getting one-on-one.

 For Your Information

 In addition to observing students during each PALS session, the teacher can frequently assess each student’s reading progress through curriculum-based measurement (CBM).
-To learn more about CBM, please take a look at these IRIS Modules:
+To learn more about CBM for reading, please take a look at the following IRIS Module: